vdblab/FLORAL/.github/pull_request_template.md

 - [ ] `usethis::use_spell_check()` runs with no spelling errors in documentation

 When the branch is ready to be merged into master:
-- [ ] Update `NEWS.md` with the changes from this pull request under the heading "`# tidycmprsk (development version)`".
+- [ ] Update `NEWS.md` with the changes from this pull request under the heading "`# FLORAL (development version)`".
 If there is an issue associated with the pull request, reference it in parentheses at the end of the update.
 - [ ] Increment the version number using `usethis::use_version(which = "dev")`
 - [ ] Run `usethis::use_spell_check()` again
 - [ ] Approve Pull Request